 United's defence, which had looked solid all tour, appeared vulnerable to Liverpool's pace.

 Sterling again broke through and was pulled down by Herrera but this time referee Mark Geiger told the winger to get to his feet.
-It was a disappointing night for Steven Gerrard and Brendan Rodgers

 It was much the same story after the restart.
 Gerrard intercepted a bad pass from Herrera and found Rickie Lambert but his shot was weak.